danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ## TL;DR

 For my side project I'm transcoding WebM audio files into MP3.
 I initially started doing this with <a href="https://aws.amazon.com/elastictranscoder/" target="_blank" rel="noopener noreferrer">Amazon Elastic Transcoder</a>, which works pretty well.
-But after transcoding the same audio files with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **3653 times cheaper** when compared to Amazon Elastic Transcoder--at least for _short audio files_ (maximum duration of 3 minutes).
+But after transcoding the same audio files with <a href="https://www.ffmpeg.org/" target="_blank" rel="noopener noreferrer">FFmpeg</a> + <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">AWS Lambda Layers</a>, my initial testing shows that this implementation is around **3653 times cheaper** than Amazon Elastic Transcoder--at least for _short audio files_ that have a maximum duration of 3 minutes.

 If you want to see the code for the audio transcoder, go to <a href="https://github.com/upstandfm/audio-transcoder" target="_blank" rel="noopener noreferrer">github.com/upstandfm/audio-transcoder</a>.